-My research is characterised by positioning financial elites, analytically and methodologically, as the entry point into these debates.
-Supported by funding from the ESRC, the British Academy, the Leverhulme Trust and the Nuffield Foundation, the majority of my research centres on London's international financial district and its relations with North America, Europe and, increasingly China.
+Supported by funding from the ESRC, the British Academy, The Leverhulme Trust and the Nuffield Foundation, the majority of my research centres on financial services in the UK, London's international financial district and its relations with Europe, China and North America.
+My research has been covered my leading media outlets including The Financial Times, the BBC, The New York Times, The Daily Telegraph and Wired magazine.

 2015-2019 Leverhulme Trust Programme Grant on Sustaining Urban habitats: an interdisciplinary approach (Co-investigator, PI Professor Darren Robinson, total grant £1.75m)